 The more subtle option, of course, is a powered sub.
-You'll get surprisingly healthy performance in a compact package that will leave you plenty of room for suitcases, groceries, golf clubs, and what have you.
+You'll get surprisingly healthy performance in a compact package that will leave you plenty of room for suitcases, groceries, golf clubs, and whatnot.

-A 4-channel amp brings out all the details in your music
+A 4-channel amp will bring out all the details in your music

 Other options for your Marauder